This assessment requires the sound to be on.

 mySAEBRS English can be used to screen students’ total, social, academic effort, and emotional behaviors.
 Data can also be useful in program evaluation and in determining how students may be best supported across multiple tiers of social-emotional learning (SEL) needs.

 It is important to note that a student’s score on the SAEBRS and mySAEBRS should never be used as the sole determinant of overall risk or intervention services.
 Instead, these scores should be examined by a team consisting of the student’s teacher(s), counselor, psychologist, administrative leader, and others who know the student well.
-SAEBRS and mySAEBRS must be compared with other sources of information about the student’s behaviors in order to confirm the presence of risk and need for support.
+SAEBRS and mySAEBRS must be compared with other sources of information about the student’s behaviors in order to confirm the presence of risk and the need for support.

 mySAEBRS English can be used as part of a process to identify students who are at risk for total, social, academic, and emotional behaviors at least three times a year.
 There are benchmark scores that indicate scores in the some- or high-risk range.
 When a student’s total mySAEBRS score falls in the risk range, teachers can review the subscales and other sources of information to determine if a student could benefit from behavior support.